phaustin/quantecon-example/book/docs/numba.md

 ## Summary and Comments

-Let\'s review the above and add some cautionary notes.
+Let's review the above and add some cautionary notes.

 ### Limitations

-As we\'ve seen, Numba needs to infer type information on all variables to generate fast machine-level instructions.
+As we've seen, Numba needs to infer type information on all variables to generate fast machine-level instructions.

 For simple routines, Numba infers types very well.